Moishe Mana: Political activism and philanthropy

-Mana has vocally opposed Donald Trump.
-During Trump's campaign for the office of the presidency, Mana offered to donate first one million, then two million dollars to the charity of Trump's choice in exchange for the presidential candidate making his tax returns public.

-The September before Trump's election, a naked statue of him appeared atop one of Mana's Wynwood offices.
-The statue was subsequently stolen and returned, albeit headless.

-Mana also commissioned a large mural of then-candidate Trump which luridly depicted the developer-turned-politician as The Joker from The Dark Knight.
+Mana has vocally opposed Donald Trump, offering to donate $2 million to the charity of Trump's choice if he released his tax returns back in 2016.
+Mana had also placed a naked statue of Trump on the top of Mana's Wynwood offices and previously commissioned a large mural of Trump which luridly depicted him as The Joker from The Dark Knight.
 The mural was modified after the election by the original artists to remove Trump's likeness.

 Mana donated $10 million to Florida International University's CARTA (College of Communication, Architecture + The Arts) Program.
 The gift is $2.5 million in cash and an in-kind donation of 15,000 square feet of studio and classroom space at MANA Wynwood.